-Graham claims Afghanistan war 'has not ended' despite withdrawal: 'We've entered into a new deadly chapter'
+Graham claims Afghanistan war 'has not ended' despite withdrawal: 'We've entered into a new, deadly chapter'

 US CARRIES OUT KABUL AIRSTRIKE AGAINST ISIS-K SUICIDE BOMBER THAT THREATENED AIRPORT, US OFFICIAL CONFIRMS

 "President Biden said that he wanted to take this, Afghanistan, off the plate for future presidents.
 He’s done the exact opposite," Graham told CBS’ "Face the Nation" on Sunday.
 "For the next 20 years, American presidents will be dealing with this catastrophe in Afghanistan.
-This war has not ended, we’ve entered into a new deadly chapter.
+This war has not ended, we’ve entered into a new, deadly chapter.
 Terrorists are now in charge of Afghanistan."

 MCCARTHY SLAMS BIDEN'S AFGHANISTAN WITHDRAWAL AS ‘PARTISAN, POLITICAL DECISION DESIGNED FOR A PHOTO-OP’

-Graham said that the U.S. has "set the conditions for another 9/11" with the way they have handled the withdrawal, and that he has "never been more worried about an attack on our homeland" than at the present.
+Graham said the U.S. has "set the conditions for another 9/11" with the way the administration has handled the withdrawal, and he has "never been more worried about an attack on our homeland" than at the present.

 When asked what he would have done differently had he been president, Graham had a simple answer.